docksal/docksal/docs/troubleshooting-smb.md

 ### 3. Check that Docksal IP is working

-**NOTE:** At this step we assume you already did `fin vm start` and that command had failed with error related to shares or mounting, and you checked out the first step.
-If your error with vm start is not related to mounting or shares, then see regular [troubleshooting guide](troubleshooting.md)
+**NOTE:** At this step we assume you had already run `fin vm start` and it had failed with error related to shares or mounting.
+You checked out the first step and there seems to be no issues with accessing your local IP via explorer.
+(If error with vm start is not related to mounting or shares, then see regular [troubleshooting guide](troubleshooting.md).)

-Now we need to check Docksal IP.
+In this step you need to check access to Docksal IP.
 Open explorer and navigate to `\\192.168.64.1\`.
 This is the IP that VirtualBox adapter assigns to your host machine.
-Just like in previous step it should open with no errors and you should see your network shares (if it opens but you see no shares, then see next step).
+Just like in previous step it should open with no errors and now you should see your network shares.

 ![Getting your IP](_img/troubleshooting-smb-your-shares2.png)